Bass Fishing after Rain: What You Need to Know

-- Swim Jigs: swim jigs are best used in vegetations and other thick natural covers where other lures might be unpractical.
+- Swim Jigs: swim jigs are best used in vegetation and other thick natural covers where other lures might be unpractical.
 It won’t get stuck in dense covers and will swiftly do its job.
-Even if bass will migrate and leave covers for some time after a heavy rain, vegetation will still be crowded.
+Even if bass will migrate and leave covers for some time after heavy rain, vegetation will still be crowded.
 My personal favorite is a Texas rig.

 Popular Questions Asked About Fishing After Rain

 Here is a list of popular questions asked about fishing after a rainstorm:

 Where do fish go after rain?